mgoellnitz/lunette/README.md

 objectives with a generic collection of command line scripts:

 * collecting tasks and materials for offline use in student's view
+* easier handling of new exercises with automated parameter selection in teacher's view
 * collecting submissions for tasks for offline use in teacher's view
-* easier handling of new exercises with automated parameter selection

 The scripts are mainly used with GNU/Linux but are also partially tested with MacOS and also Windows Systems with a `Windows Subsystem for Linux` and a Debian